We can build an extensive public transport network now using buses. Here's how.

 Whittlesford has a neglected station with poor access.
 Upgraded to 'Parkway' status in 2007, it still lacks basic facilities like toilets or a bridge between the platforms suitable for people with limited mobility.

-We believe that, rather than building extensive new road capacity for buses, we need to make better use of existing road capacity, build travel hubs and re-route bus services, and create safe and convenient cycle and...
+Rather than building extensive new road capacity for buses, we need to make better use of existing road capacity, build travel hubs and re-route bus services, and create safe and convenient cycle and pedestrian routes...

 Overview Park & Ride is a well-established tool for coping with overwhelming demand to travel into the city.
 The current arrangement for Cambridge, developed between 1996 and 2008, proved the concept, but needs...